xzava/pynamite/README.md

 ## Why use dynamo from pynamite

-boto3 is heavy and hard to learn, this library acts as a wrapper keeping the same interface but keeping it simple.
+boto3 and dynamoDB in general is heavy and hard to learn, this library acts as a wrapper using the same interface but keeping it simple.

 You can interact with the DynamoDB like python dict, meaning you can get things up and running quicker.

-Other libraies focus on adhock .query and .scan, DynamoDB is not SQL using these transactions should be the exception.
+Other libraries focus on adhock .query and .scan which is NOT how dynamodb is meant to be used.

+DynamoDB is not a SQL database using these .query() and especially .query() should be the exception and not the norm.
 IE access patterns should be built into the datamodel, and GSI (Global Secondary index) should be used for common read heavy access patterns.

-This library supports single table design, and nosql style data modelling.
+This library supports single table design, and nosql style data modeling.

 ## Future changes